What Does Oregon Law Say About Gender-Affirming Treatment and Care?

 Do health insurance plans in Oregon have to cover gender-affirming treatment?

-Carriers are also prohibited from issuing an adverse benefit determination denying or limiting access to gender-affirming treatment unless a physical or behavioral health care provider with experience prescribing or delivering gender-affirming treatment has first reviewed and approved the denial of or the limitation on access to the treatment.
+Carriers are also prohibited from denying or limiting access to gender-affirming treatment unless a physical or behavioral health care provider with experience prescribing or delivering gender-affirming treatment has first reviewed and approved the denial of or the limitation on access to the treatment.

-2. ensure that all enrollees have geographical access without unreasonable delay to out-of-network gender-affirming treatment services with cost-sharing or other out-of-pocket costs for the services no greater than the cost-sharing or other out-of-pocket costs for the services when furnished by an in-network provider.
+- ensure that all enrollees have geographical access without unreasonable delay to out-of-network (not covered) gender-affirming treatment services with cost-sharing or other out-of-pocket costs for the services no greater than the cost-sharing or other out-of-pocket costs for the services when furnished by an in-network (covered) provider.

-Benefit plans offered by the Public Employees’ Benefit Board or Oregon Educators Benefit Board which reimburse the costs of medical and other health services must meet these requirements.
+Additionally, benefit plans offered by the Public Employees’ Benefit Board or Oregon Educators Benefit Board which reimburse the costs of medical and other health services must also meet these requirements.

-The Department of Consumer and Business Services is responsible to enforce these provisions of the shield law with respect to carriers and has adopted rules.
+The Department of Consumer and Business Services is responsible for enforcing these provisions of the shield law with respect to carriers and has adopted rules for enforcement.

 References: ORS 743A.325 » and OAR 836-053-0441 ».
 See also ORS 243.144 and ORS 243.877 ».